oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

       * `sysctl -a`
       * `sysctl –p`

-   * Verify that the swap memory is disabled by running:
+   * Verify that the swap memory is disabled by running the following commands:
       ```sh
       free -m
       .....
       Swap:             0           0           0
       ```
-     Swap must be disabled, because Kubernetes doesn't allow kubelet to come up if swap is enabled.
+     Swap must be disabled, because Kubernetes doesn't allow the kubelet to come up if swap is enabled.

-   * Enable kernel parameters at the Kubelet level, so that kernel parameters can be set at the Pod level.
+   * Enable kernel parameters at the kubelet level, so that kernel parameters can be set at the Pod level.
 This is a one-time activity.
-      * In the `/etc/sysconfig/kubelet` file, add or replace `--allowed-unsafe-sysctls` under the KUBELET_EXTRA_ARGS environment variable as shown below:
+      * In the `/etc/sysconfig/kubelet` file, add or replace `--allowed-unsafe-sysctls` under the `KUBELET_EXTRA_ARGS` environment variable as shown below:
       ```txt
       KUBELET_EXTRA_ARGS="--fail-swap-on=false --allowed-unsafe-sysctls='kernel.shm*,net.*,kernel.sem'"
       ```
       * Reload Configurations:
       `systemctl daemon-reload`
-      * Restart Kubelet:
+      * Restart the kubelet:
       `systemctl restart kubelet`
-      * Check the Kubelet status:
+      * Check the kubelet status:
       `systemctl status kubelet`

 ### Set up SELinux Module on Worker Nodes